-In March my brain almost died from sleep deprivation and I ended up in the hospital for a week.
+In March my brain almost died from severe sleep deprivation and I ended up in the hospital for a week.
 It was a super scary time because for a day or two neither I nor anybody else knew if I would get my memories back or truly remember who I was ever again.

 While it was super scary, it was also one of the best times of my life because of how God used it to strengthen and heal me in so many ways.
 I witnessed my heavenly father carrying me and sustaining me even when I didn’t know who I was and couldn’t comprehend the first thing about complicated Biblical doctrines and stuff.
 And that whole experience just reminded me of what really matters most with faith…our hearts.
 I think it’s always been about our hearts and about loving God and loving people and about how that love changes us and naturally results in us wanting more of his will and less of our own.
 That’s what Jesus said all throughout the gospels, after all.